FACTFILE: BROWN RAT

 Scientific name: Rattus norvegicus

-Fur: Mainly pale grey-brown; grey-white on flanks and belly
+Fur: Brown rat fur is mainly pale grey-brown; grey-white on flanks and belly

-Size: Males can be up to 50cm long (head and body 25cm, tail about the same).
+Size: Male brown rats can be up to 50cm long (head and body 25cm, tail about the same).

 Ears: Prominent and pale and stick up above head

 A brown rat showing all of its distinctive features. © Peter Chadwick/Getty